Hi! I am Gabriela, and this is my virtual home. I am a self-taught cook and a trained Pastry Chef.

 We also did not have supermarkets, boxed foods, or processed ingredients.
 We had to cook and bake with real ingredients.

-We ate many leftovers as my mom would cook on Sundays enough food to last for 3-4 days.
+We ate many leftovers as my mom would cook enough food to last for 3-4 days on Sundays.
 When I grew up and then got married, I also did the same thing.

 No cooking meant no eating.
 Also, cooking on weekends made our life easier during the week.